jeff-hykin/XD-bash-tools/README.md

 would change the contents of test.txt to `hello internet`

 # Installation
 Make sure you have ruby installed.
-Then put the 'sub' file somewhere in your path, ex: /usr/bin
+Then put the 'sub' and 'show' file somewhere in your path, ex: /usr/bin, then make sure you have permission to execute that file, and that no one has permission to edit the file.